YungShengLu/LASS/PM25_analysis_tool/README.md

 * **Output**

-        store all the PM2.5 data from each airbox in the city typed in by user as "csv" files in a folder named Taipei,Newtaipei,Taichung,Tainan or Kaohsiung in this directory: "../timeFactorObservation".
+        Store all the PM2.5 data from each airbox in the city typed in by user as "csv" files in a folder named Taipei,Newtaipei,Taichung,Tainan or Kaohsiung in this directory: "../timeFactorObservation".

         The folder name depends on which city you typed in when executing this program .